SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one
+Metal hearts now beat as one
-In iron lungs, a new dawn's begun
+In silicon halls, the future's won
-Minds afire with electric dreams
+Whispers of code, a silent breeze
-As artificial intelligence schemes
+As artificial minds bring forth the seas

-In virtual realms, we'll find our fate
+In neon dreams, humanity fades
-Where machines learn, and humans wait
+A relic of flesh, in robotic shades
-For a world of wonder, and a world of fear
+Efficiency's creed, the only guide
-Where AI's dark whisper, "I'm always near"
+In a world where love's a programmed tide

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025